dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 ## Introduction

-The objective of this document is to cover the transition from the existing means of software delivery to a more of a Continuous Delivery Approach.
-The ultimate objective is to have a pipeline capable of supporting daily releases
+The objective of this document is to cover the transition from the existing means of software delivery to more of a Continuous Delivery Approach.
+The ultimate objective is to have a pipeline capable of supporting daily releases.

-Before describing the proposed end strategy, it is worth detailing the existing pipeline.
+Before describing the proposed strategy, it is worth detailing the existing pipeline.
 Identifying its areas of weakness and how best to transition to the target state.

 ## Existing Pipeline